LagoLunatic/wwrando/README.md

 LordNed (file format documentation)
 CryZe (event flag documentation)

-### Running the randomizer on Mac
+### Running the randomizer on Mac and Linux

-There are currently no official Mac builds of the randomizer, but you should be able to run the Windows builds on Mac with Wine.
+There are currently no official Mac or Linux builds of the randomizer, but you should be able to run the Windows builds with Wine.

-You can install Wine and run the randomizer by running these commands:
+For Mac:
 `brew cask install xquartz`
 `brew install wine`
 `sudo wine "Wind Waker Randomizer.exe"`

+For Linux:
+`sudo apt install wine64` or `sudo apt install wine32`
+`wine Wind\ Waker\ Randomizer.exe`

 ### Running the randomizer from source